cran-task-views/Agriculture/Agriculture.md

 -   `r pkg("statgenGxE")` implements several analytical approaches for addressing genotype-by-environment interactions.

--   The package `r pkg("gge")` can generate GGE biplots, while `r pkg("bayesammi")` can conduct Bayesian estimation of additive main effects multiplicative interaction (AMMI) model.
+-   The package `r pkg("gge")` can generate GGE biplots, while `r pkg("bayesammi")` can conduct Bayesian estimation of additive main effects multiplicative interaction (AMMI) model. `r pkg("metan")` performs stability analysis of multi-environment trial data using a wide range of parametric and non-parametric methods.

 -   `r github("allogamous/EnvRtype")` can be used for assembling climate data, data set preparation and environmental classification or envirotyping.